Open lab week

 open-lab-week

-Join us in Week 5 of T3 (09-13 October 2023) for a full week of great opportunities to learn about the exciting research in the School of Chemical Engineering.
-You will have the opportunity to visit our research labs in an informal way and chat with our academics about their latest research findings and future projects.
-You will see our state-of-the-art research facilities in lab tours and you will have the chance to get first-hand info from some of our PhD and postdoctoral researchers.
+Join us in Week 6 of T3 (15 and 16 October 2024) for two days of great opportunities to learn about the exciting research in the School of Chemical Engineering.
+You will have the chance to visit our research labs informally and chat with our academics about their latest research findings and future projects.
+You will see our state-of-the-art research facilities during lab tours, and you will have the chance to get first-hand info from some of our PhD and postdoctoral researchers.

 It doesn’t matter if you are a first-year, final-year, or a postgraduate student - everyone is invited!
 Learn more about possibilities for your future research/honours thesis or what a PhD/MPhil project could look like.
 Did you know that there are many exciting scholarship opportunities in our School?